 In this monthly column, we speak with a notable member of the mathematics education community about their work and their perspectives on the teaching and learning of mathematics.
-This month, we had the pleasure of speaking with Dr. Harley Weston.
+This month, we had the pleasure of speaking with Dan Meyer.